ADHDFairy/ADHDFairy/README.md

 - 👋 Hi, I’m @ADHDFairy
 - 👀 I’m interested in learning the basics of coding
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning HTML and CSS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: Check out my linkedin (Katie Bue)

 <!---
 ADHDFairy/ADHDFairy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.